Robotics Master's FAQs

 - Are there any TA/RA positions available in your department?

 TA positions are provided through the departments.
 RA positions through the GRASP Lab are limited and setup directly with the faculty.
+Students may inquire about these opportunities towards the end or after their first semester on campus.

 - A new course is available but not on the Robotics master’s list, can I count it towards my degree?